noorus/setup-protoc-to-env/README.md

 # setup-protoc-to-env

-This fork takes an explicit version string to fetch, instead of trying to be smart about it and fail.
+This fork takes an explicit tagname & version string to fetch, instead of trying to be smart about it and fail.

 This action makes the `protoc` compiler available to Workflows.